thatreligionmajor/Landing-Page-with-React/README.md

-# Hello World with React boilerplate
+# Landing Page with React

 Start coding a react application